Can I cancel insurance at any time? Is there a cancellation fee?

 If you cancel your insurance policy before the year long contract is up, your insurance company will typically cancel your policy “short rate” and charge a short rate cancellation penalty.

 Short rate vs. pro rata cancellations

 What is the difference between a pro rata insurance cancellation and a short rate insurance cancellation?

 Pro rata cancellations

-If an insurance policy is cancelled “pro rata”, you only owe the “earned premium” for the time the policy was in force (there is no short rate cancellation penalty).
+If your insurance policy is cancelled “pro rata”, you only owe the “earned premium” for the time the policy was in force (there is no short rate cancellation penalty).

 Policies are cancelled pro-rata when it is the insurance company cancelling the policy.
-There are several reasons why this may happen, but it is usually due to big changes in the insured party’s circumstances (for example, if you started using your truck for business purposes and your insurance company didn’t write commercial insurance, they may cancel the policy).
+There are several reasons why this may happen, but it is usually due to big changes in your circumstances (for example, if you started using your truck for business purposes and your insurance company didn’t write commercial insurance, they may cancel the policy).
 In this case, a full refund is made of any “unearned premiums”.
 The amount paid for the time the policy was in force is proportional to the remaining time left on the policy.
-So, if the insured is 6 months into a 12 month policy, they will get half of the premium refunded if they paid the premium in full when they set up the policy.
+So, if you are 6 months into a 12 month policy, you will get half of the premium refunded if you paid the premium in full when you set up the policy.

 Short rate cancellations

-If a policy is cancelled “short rate”, you owe your insurance company the earned premium for the time the policy was in force plus a short rate cancellation fee.
+If your policy is cancelled “short rate”, you owe your insurance company the earned premium for the time your policy was in force plus a short rate cancellation fee.

-Policies are cancelled short rate when the insured party, or client, decides to cancel the policy early and break the terms of the insurance contract.
+Policies are cancelled short rate when the insured party, or client (you), decides to cancel the policy early and break the terms of the insurance contract.